cslarsen/mickey-scheme/README.md

         (define (tail x) (cdr x))
         (define (rest x) (cdr x))))

+Then add a line in `import.cpp`:

+    static library_map_t library_map[] = {
+      {"(c stdio)", "c/stdio.scm"},
+      {"(cross-platform sdl)", "cross-platform/sdl.scm"},

+      // ... then add your library here:

+      {"(foo bar)", "foo/bar.scm"},

+      // remember to end with NULLs
+      {NULL, NULL}};

+You must now *recompile* Mickey so that it will recognize `(foo bar)` as a library and know where to load it from!
+(I _said_ it was currently cumbersome...)

 There really isn't more to it.
 You can take a look in the `lib/` directory for some ideas.
 Note that you _have_ to import primitive functions to be able to use them, even core forms such as `define`.
 Also note that even though we define `rest` above, it is not exported, and thus not available _outside_ of the library.

+The library system _mostly_ complete, but lacks some intricate features that can be found in R7RS.
+One thing is that I don't think Mickey gracefully handles circular dependencies.

+## (define-library ...)

+Note that in R7RS, you cannot simply open up a REPL and start writing your own library using `(define-library (foo schmoo) ...)`.
+That means, the standard doesn't say much about it, so it is most likely up to implementors.

+I think this may turn out to be surprising to many newcomers to R7RS, so I will probably allow it in Mickey.